 \section{Emergent SU(2)$_1$ conformal symmetry in the spin-1/2 Kitaev-Gamma-DM chain}

-In this section, we study the spin-1/2 Kitaev-Gamma chain with a bond-dependent DM interaction, which can be induced by an electric field along $z$-direction.
+In this section, we analytically study the spin-1/2 Kitaev-Gamma chain with a bond-dependent DM interaction, which can be induced by an electric field along $z$-direction.
 We first briefly summarize the main results of this section.
-Fig. \ref{fig:phase_KGDM} is a schematic plot of the front half of the unit sphere of the parameter space in terms of $\theta$ and $\phi\in(0,2\pi)$, where $\theta$ and $\phi$ as defined in Eq. (\ref{eq:parametrize_KGDM}).
-The back half of the sphere is not shown because of the equivalence in Eq. (\ref{eq:equiv0}).
+Fig. \ref{fig:phase_KGDM} shows the plot of half of the unit sphere of the parameter space in the region $\theta\in(0,\pi/2)$ and $\phi\in(0,2\pi)$, where $\theta$ and $\phi$ as defined in Eq. (\ref{eq:parametrize_KGDM}), and the other half of the sphere is not shown because of the equivalence in Eq. (\ref{eq:equiv0}).
 The phase diagram in Fig. \ref{fig:phase_KGDM} is reflection symmetric with respect to the horizontal line connecting $K$ and $-K$ points, which is a consequence of the equivalence $(K,\Gamma,D_M)\simeq (K,-\Gamma,D_M)$ as a result of Eqs. (\ref{eq:equiv0},\ref{eq:equiv1}), We note that in Fig. \ref{fig:phase_KGDM}, the value of $\theta$ corresponds to the radial length, and $\phi$ is represented in a circular manner.

-We will analytically demonstrate that there is an emergent SU(2)$_1$ conformal symmetry at low energies in the ``Emergent SU(2)$_1$ I" region in Fig. \ref{fig:phase_KGDM}, which is analyzed by perturbing the Kitaev-Gamma model and treating the DM interaction as a perturbation.
-Then it can be established that the regions marked with ``Emergent SU(2)$_1$ II" and ``Emergent SU(2)$_1$ III" also have an emergent SU(2)$_1$ conformal symmetry at low energies, by applying the equivalences $(K,\Gamma,D_M)\simeq (K,-\Gamma,D_M)$ (from Eqs. (\ref{eq:equiv0},\ref{eq:equiv1})) and $(K,\Gamma,D_M)\simeq (-K,D_M,\Gamma)$ (from Eqs. (\ref{eq:equiv1},\ref{eq:equivalence})) to the ``Emergent SU(2)$_1$ I" phase, respectively.
+We will analytically demonstrate that there is an emergent SU(2)$_1$ conformal symmetry at low energies in the ``Emergent SU(2)$_1$ I" region in Fig. \ref{fig:phase_KGDM}, which is shown by perturbing the Kitaev-Gamma model and treating the DM interaction as a perturbation.
+Then it can be established that the regions marked with ``Emergent SU(2)$_1$ II" and ``Emergent SU(2)$_1$ III" also have emergent SU(2)$_1$ conformal symmetries at low energies, by applying the equivalences $(K,\Gamma,D_M)\simeq (K,-\Gamma,D_M)$ (from Eqs. (\ref{eq:equiv0},\ref{eq:equiv1})) and $(K,\Gamma,D_M)\simeq (-K,D_M,\Gamma)$ (from Eqs. (\ref{eq:equiv1},\ref{eq:equivalence})) to the ``Emergent SU(2)$_1$ I" phase, respectively.
 The phase boundaries in Fig. \ref{fig:phase_KGDM} are determined by our large-scale DMRG numerical simulations as discussed in Sec. \ref{subsec:phase_transition}.

-We emphasize that the phase diagram in Fig. \ref{fig:phase_KGDM} is only schematic.
-The phase boundaries of the three emergent SU(2)$_1$ regions are shown as dashed lines since their locations are not precisely determined.
-On the other hand, the phase transitions in the Kitaev-DM and Kitaev-Gamma models are known, which are shown as the red, brown and green cross symbols in Fig. \ref{fig:phase_KGDM}, corresponding to $\phi^\prime_c$, $\phi^\prime_{c1}$ and $\phi^\prime_{c2}$ (or $\bar{\phi}^\prime_c$, $\bar{\phi}^\prime_{c1}$ and $\bar{\phi}^\prime_{c2}$) in Fig. \ref{fig:phase_KDM}, respectively.